A sustainability guide for anyone involved in the design and production of physical things.

 But how do we put that into practice?
 What does that mean for design and development?
 How do we make our products more ‘sustainable’?

 Clients coming to Morrama have differing thoughts on the matter.
-For some, reducing polymer consumption through plastic-free solutions is top of the agenda.
-For others, it’s about ensuring their products are locally made, or switching to recyclable materials.
+For some, creating plastic-free solutions is top of the agenda.
+For others, it’s about ensuring their products are locally made or switching to recyclable materials.
 These all seem sensible steps towards being more sustainable to me.
 But is one better than the next?

 About a third of all the world’s food goes to waste, and producing, transporting and letting that food rot releases 8-10% of global greenhouse gases.
 (The Guardian)

-What about a brand selling reusable stainless steel bottles in an effort to reduce our consumption of single use plastic bottles?
-It certainly requires much more energy to produce a stainless steel bottle than a PET plastic bottle from the supermarket.
-How can a brand be sure that a consumer is going to use it enough times that it will actually be better for the environment?
-Well, they can’t, but it’s up to us as designers, producers and business owners to work out the numbers as accurately as possible, and then share them with our customers.
+What about a brand selling reusable stainless steel bottles in an effort to reduce our consumption of single use plastic ones?
+It certainly requires much more energy to produce a bottle in stainless steel than PET.
+How can a brand be sure that a consumer is going to use it enough times for it to actually be better for the environment?
+Well, they can’t, but it’s up to us as designers, producers and business owners to work out the numbers as accurately as possible, and then share them with our customers to help nudge their behaviour.

 Only by being honest with our stakeholders, our customers and - most importantly - ourselves, can we collectively work together to make a difference.

 This word ‘honesty’ is something that the industry has been severely lacking in over the past decade when it comes to sustainability.
 Greenwashing has become a marketing tool and has served to do nothing but confuse consumers.
-We’ve been told to believe plastic is solely responsible for climate change, that water bottles are OK now because they are made from 100% recycled PET and don’t get me started on tote bags.
+We’ve been told to believe plastic is solely responsible for climate change, that paper packaging solutions are better and that tote bags are saving the planet, when in fact, reusable HDPE bags are, for each use, almost 200 times less damaging to the climate.

 Reusable HDPE bags are, for each use, almost 200 times less damaging to the climate than cotton holdalls favoured by environmentalists, and have less than one-third of the CO2 emissions than paper bags which are given out by retailers such as Primark.